gh-fatima/gh-fatima/README.md

 - 👋 Hi, I’m Fatemeh Ghofrani
-- 👀 I’m interested in explainable machine learning.
+- 👀 I’m interested in explainablity of machine learning algorithms.
 - 🌱 I’m currently working on the intersection of representation learning and robustness.

 <!---